 ‘Empowering people and giving them the chance to unlock their potential was inspiring.
 It felt like an impactful thing to do.’

 Back in Cambridge, Jelena rediscovered an interest in the field of rare diseases.
 It was an area she had experienced during her PhD.
 ‘I admired the dedication and determination of the scientists,’ she said.
 ‘Trying to help people who are suffering and often badly served by medicine because their illnesses are so rare.’

 She started a company, GeneAdviser, to enable faster diagnostics of rare genetic conditions.
-Starting from nothing, Jelena created an online market place for clinical genetic tests, raised hundreds of thousands of pounds, built a team, and secured patents for her technology.
+Starting from nothing, Jelena created an online market place for clinical genetic tests, raised hundreds of thousands of pounds, built a team, and protected her technology.

 ‘It was initially a success, working with 15 different countries,’ she says.
 ‘But advances in DNA sequencing meant the process became cheaper, which undercut our business model.
 The work wasn’t wasted, though.
 We told the NHS all about the system and they saw its potential, so they took it on.
 I’m proud to say they still use it.’